#

 Recall that, in general, the validation of a script requires a Datum, a Redeemer and a Context.
 For a minting policy, the Datum is not required.

-contains the TxInfo
+The ScriptContext contains the TxInfo and the ScriptPurpose.

-is defined in Plutus.V1.Ledger.Contexts
+The ScriptContext is defined in Plutus.V1.Ledger.Contexts.

-A minting policy is triggered if the txInfoMint
+A minting policy is triggered if the txInfoMint field of the TxInfo has a

 non-zero value (a "bag" of different asset classes, each identified by a

-currency symbol and a token name), specified in the field txInfoMint
+currency symbol and a token name), specified in the field txInfoMint.

-For each currency symbol in the value specified by txInfoMint
+For each currency symbol in the value specified by txInfoMint a

 corresponding minting policy script is run.
 Each currency symbol is the hash